 The German Federal Ministry of Education and Research (BMBF) is the German representative in EDCTP.
 BMBF is a part of the German federal government and supports innovative projects in various research sectors; e.g. in health research, basic sciences, sustainable development, information and communications technologies, life sciences, chemistry and materials science, transport or space research.
-The Ministry’s funding activities for research on poverty associated and neglected diseases in general as well as those on HIV, TB and Malaria in particular are embedded in the national framework programme Health Research – Scientific Research for the people with a budget of about 240 million € per year which is managed by a specialised project management agency (PT-DLR).
+Funding of research on poverty related and neglected diseases in general as well as that on HIV, TB and Malaria in particular is embedded in the national framework programme Health Research – Scientific Research for the people with a budget of about 140 million € per year which is managed by a specialised project management agency (PT-DLR).

 ISCIII is a public legally autonomous body whose main activities include the promotion of biomedical and other health science research, as well as regulatory issues (e.g. Biobanks) and a main focus in supporting the Spanish National Health System (SNS).

 ISCIII via the Fund for Health of Spain (FIS) is the main public body to fund Biomedical and Health Research and Health Research Assessment Projects, Infrastructures and Capacity Building.
 It is an active actor in the International and European Research Area, e.g. ERA-NETs, ESFRIs, TEC Article 169 (EDCTP, AAL), etc.

 Sida, the Swedish International Development Cooperation Agency, is a government agency under the Ministry for Foreign Affairs.
 Sida’s goal is to contribute to making it possible for poor people to improve their living conditions.